Stochastic differential equation approach to understanding the population control bias in full configuration interaction quantum Monte Carlo: Conclusion

 An important question, naturally, is how the population control bias can be avoided, or mitigated.
+The reweighting procedure \cite{Nightingale1986,Nightingale1988,Umrigar1993} discussed in Sec.~\ref{sec:Reweighting} is an interesting option, which can remove the bias in existing Monte Carlo time series in post-processing.
+While successful in removing small biases, it comes at the cost of increased stochastic errors.
+These can lead to signal loss when the bias is large, and determining the optimal reweighting depth is difficult.

-Reducing the sampling noise is an obvious strategy that will reduce the bias.
+Reducing the sampling noise is an obvious strategy that will reduce the bias in the time series along with stochastic errors.
+Importance sampling has already been demonstrated to achieve this \cite{Inack2018a}, and can be combined with reweighting \cite{Ghanem2021}.
+The effectiveness for reducing the population control bias of other noise reduction strategies like semistochastic FCIQMC \cite{Petruzielo2012,Blunt2015}, fast randomized iteration \cite{Lim2015,Greene2019,Greene2020}, and heat-bath sampling \cite{Holmes2016} remains to be assessed.
 For strongly correlated problems in large Hilbert spaces, however, sampling noise cannot be fully avoided.
-The insight obtained from It\^o's lemma is that the squared amplitude of this noise finds its way back into the average of the shift, and thus causes the population control bias.
+The insight obtained from It\^o's lemma is that the squared amplitude of the sampling noise finds its way back into the average of the shift, and thus causes the population control bias.
 An intriguing possibility is the option to inject additional imaginary noise, whose squared amplitude provides a negative contribution and can thus compensate the bias caused by the original sampling noise.
 We will concentrate future work in this direction and explore noise compensation with complex walker populations.